telehash/telehash.github.io/ext/hashbook.md

 ```
 The `from` must match a stored ticket and the `read` value is 32 bytes (64 hex) that when SHA-256'd must match the `store` value for the ticket.
 Upon success the response will have an `"end":true` and the cached ticket attached as the BODY, if any.
 The cached ticket can be removed 10 seconds after sending (to allow for re-sending).

 Both caching and retrieveing can be done in the same request.
+All store requests are rate-limited to no more than once every 10 seconds.